aailab-uct/Automated-Robust-and-Reproducible-Voice-Pathology-Detection/README.md

 6. `repeated_cross_validation_best.py` - **repeated stratified cross-validation of the best classifiers**

-This step s computationally demanding.
+This step is computationally demanding.
 For each type of classifier, we select 1000 the best classifiers (configuration of hyperparameters and dataset) and perform repeated (100 times) stratified 10-fold cross-validation.
 The results are saved in the `results_xvalidation` folder, that contains subfolders named according to classifiers names.
-I each of those subfolders is a `xvalidation_results.csv` file with the performance of the classifiers during the above mentioned process.
+In each of those subfolders is a `xvalidation_results.csv` file with the performance of the classifiers during the above mentioned process.
 The results of this step are checked across the checksums provided in `misc/after_VI.sha256` file.